johannesjmeyer/rsmf/README.md

 # rsmf (right-size my figures)

 As a researcher, you usually want your work to be presented as nice as possible.
 This library helps with that by providing a means to automatically adjust figure sizes and fontsizes in matplotlib to fit the ones in commonly used scientific journals.
-Currently `quantumarticle` is supported.
+Currently `quantumarticle` and `revtex4-1` are supported.

 ## Usage